MicrobialMetaGenomics/Coverage-Graph-Generator/README.md

 ### **Breadth of coverage**
    #### the fraction of the genome that is covered by the reads obtained from the sequencing.
 Reads are aligned on the reference to calculate this.
 ### NOTICE
 #### This code was developed as part of a project carried out during the course of Microbial Metagenomics (Molecular Biology master degree) at the University of Padova.
-The project was supervised by Prof. Stefano Campanaro, Dr. Esteban Orellana, and Dr. Gabriele Ghiotto.
+The project was supervised by Prof. Stefano Campanaro, and Dr. Esteban Orellana.
 The project was made by Elena Cibola, Maria Agustina Biancalani, Mohamed Khaled, and Mohammed Emam.

 ## Introduction